DS-BootCamp-DSI-Columbia/AY2019-2020-Winter-Collaboratory-Faculty/Bootcamp-materials/Day3-Text-Mining/session_notes/bow.md

 Assuming your previous exercise worked with `Counter()`, then `pandas.DataFrame()` should work nicely.

-For now, let's create the bag of words matrix **without** stemming but only lowercasing
+For now, let's create the bag of words matrix

 ```
 import json